 Can I substitute frozen green beans for fresh beans?

 Absolutely!
-Frozen beans are already cooked and then flash freezed so you can easily substitute them for fresh beans in this recipe.
+Frozen beans are already cooked and then flash frozen so you can easily substitute them for fresh beans in this recipe.
 With frozen beans, add then straight to the pan.
 There is no need to defrost them.

 For this recipe, you can either blanch or steam the beans and keep them ready.
 That’s my two cents on everything green beans.
 We also call them french beans here so either name works!